miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 sort_order: 1
 ---

+This article became an unexpected journey into the depths of the Botify API.
+What started as a simple task of pulling data turned into a quest to understand the complex layers of this API, much like peeling an onion (or, as the author puts it, venturing down a rabbit hole).
+Through trial and error, code exploration, and the help of AI assistants, the author uncovers the intricacies of BQLv2, navigates collections and fields, and ultimately finds a way to extract valuable SEO insights.

 ## Code Like a Straw House Little Pig Who Thinks Ahead

 When facing a coding challenge, it’s easy to think of it like sparring—every